vinooMj/My-Blockchain-Notes/Avalanche.md

 The P-Chain implements the Snowman consensus protocol.

-The X-Chain acts as a decentralized platform for creating and trading digital smart assets, a representation of a real-world resource (for example, equity, bonds) with a set of rules that govern its behavior, like "can’t be traded until tomorrow" or "can only be sent to US citizens."
+The X-Chain acts as a decentralized platform for creating and trading digital smart assets, a representation of a real-world resource (for example, equity, bonds) with a set of rules that govern its behavior, like "can’t be traded until tomorrow" or "can only be sent to US citizens.